Eligibility to Work in the UK – Information for Candidates

 (ii) or an extension to an existing appointment is issued.
 Failure to do so can lead to civil and criminal penalties for non-compliance.

 Within the recruitment action for all posts, candidates invited to attend interview/selection action will be asked to present evidence of their eligibility on the day of the interview/selection action.
-The UK Border Agency (UKBA) advise on which documentation is considered suitable evidence for both European Economic Area (EEA) (see right hand link for list of EEA countries) and non-EEA nationals and we are legally obliged to adhere to this.
+The UK Border Agency (UKBA) advise on which documentation is considered suitable evidence for both European Economic Area (EEA) and non-EEA nationals and we are legally obliged to adhere to this.

 Action by candidates invited to interview/selection action: